Current Mortgage Rates (December 2020)

 Outside of borrower specific factors that change the mortgage rate, the starting point is set by several factors centering around the economy.
 These include 10-year treasury bond yields and investor sentiment in the secondary mortgage market.

 Mortgage rates follow closely to 10-year bond yields, but since a mortgage carries more risk because it is not guaranteed like bonds are, the rate will be higher.
-When the economy is doing well, investors take money out of the bond market into the stock market pushing bond yields, and mortgage rates higher.
+When the economy is doing well, investors take money from the bond market into the stock market, pushing bond yields and mortgage rates higher.

-The economy in general will impact rates, if unemployment rises or the stock market starts to trend downward then mortgage rates generally follow lower.
-Anything related to economy such as the GDP numbers, home sales, jobs reports, unemployment rates, and consumer confidence can all impact rates.
+The economy, in general, will impact rates; if unemployment rises or the stock market starts to trend downward, then mortgage rates generally follow lower.
+Anything related to the economy, such as the GDP numbers, inflation, home sales, job growth, unemployment rates, and consumer confidence, can impact rates.

 The Bottom Line…

-Mortgage rates are determined by factors like the economy and bond yields as well as borrower and property specific factors including credit and debt-to-income ratio.
+Mortgage rates are determined by factors outside your control like the economy, Federal funds rates, bond yields, as well as factors you can control such as your credit score, debt-to-income ratio, and property-specific factors, including credit and debt-to-income ratio.

 How Mortgage Rates are Determined